-- 36) Consider the production possibilities frontier in Figure 2.1.2, and assume that everything that is produced is also consumed.
-Which of the following statements is false? - A) Resources are not equally useful in all activities. - B) Points inside the frontier indicate unused or misallocated resources. - C) Starting at point A, an increase in the production of Y will shift the frontier outward. - D) The opportunity cost of producing Y increases as production of Y increases. - E) The opportunity cost of producing X increases as production of X increases.
+- 36) Consider the production possibilities frontier in Figure 2.1.2.
+Which of the following statements is false? - A) Resources are not equally useful in all activities. - B) Points inside the production possibilities frontier indicate unused or misallocated resources. - C) Starting at point A, an increase in the production of Y will shift the production possibilities frontier outward. - D) The opportunity cost of producing Y increases as production of Y increases. - E) The opportunity cost of producing X increases as production of X increases.

-- 37) As we increase the production of X, we find we must give up larger and larger amounts of Y per unit of X. Select the best statement. - A) This illustrates increasing opportunity cost. - B) As a result, we should not specialize in the production of X. - C) The production possibilities frontier for X and Y is a straight line. - D) Good Y will be more highly regarded by consumers than good X. - E) We must be inside the production possibilities frontier.
+- 37) As we increase the production of X, we find we must give up larger and larger amounts of Y per unit of X. Select the best statement. - A) This illustrates increasing opportunity cost. - B) As a result, we should not specialize in the production of X. - C) The production possibilities frontier for X and Y is a straight line. - D) Good Y will be more highly regarded by consumers than good X. - E) We must be producing inside the production possibilities frontier.